jpvelez/transit-future/_posts/2012-07-30-downtown-circulator.md

 <div class="mapstage"></div>

-## BRT to stitches the Loop together.
+## BRT to stitch the Loop together.